python/cpython/Doc/library/pdb.rst

       (Pdb)

 run [*args* ...]
-   Restart the debugged python program.
+   Restart the debugged Python program.
 If an argument is supplied, it is split with "shlex" and the result is used as the new sys.argv.
 History, breakpoints, actions and debugger options are preserved. "restart" is an alias for "run".